auxten/chdb-ds/docs/PANDAS_COMPATIBILITY.md

 ### Lazy Methods (SQL-based, 51 methods)

-These methods return `ColumnExpr` and remain lazy until materialization:
+These methods return `ColumnExpr` and remain lazy until execution:

 ```python
 # All these are lazy - no execution until to_df()